-If a capital is liberated, the industrial complex, air base and/or naval base in that capital territory revert ownership to the original controller of the capital.
+If a capital is liberated, the industrial complex, air base, and/ or naval base in that capital territory revert ownership to the original controller of the capital.
 Other territories and industrial complexes, air bases, and naval bases that were originally controlled by the newly liberated capital's controller but are currently in the hands of friendly powers also revert control immediately.

 You don't collect IPCs from the controlling power when you liberate a capital.
-For example, if Germany's player liberates Rome from the United Kingdom's player, the United Kingdom player doesn't surrender any IPCs.
+For example, if the United States player liberates Sydney from Japan's player, the Japan player doesn't surrender any IPCs.